vicliv/DTE/README.md

 ### Settings and Results
 For the semi-supervised setting, we use 0.5 of the normal data in the training set, and the rest is in the test set with anomalies.
 For the unsupervised setting, we sample the whole dataset with replacement for the training data, while the test data is the whole dataset.
 This bootstrapping method allows us to test the variance over the training dataset for each method.

 The total amount of compute required to reproduce our experiments with five seeds, including all of the baselines and the proposed DTE model amounts to 473 GPU-hours for the unsupervised setting and 225 GPU-hours for the semi-supervised setting on an RTX8000 GPU with 48 gigabytes of memory.
+There are a few models that are running on CPU only, which account for a few hours of runtime.

 **AUC ROC with standard deviation over 5 seeds for the semi-supervised setting.**